Comparing Things In GermanComparisons & Superlatives

 2. Rules For One-Syllable Adjectives

-When changing adjectives to comparatives or superlatives, it's also important to note that sometimes one-syllable adjectives also require adding an umlaut to the vowel:
+When changing adjectives to comparatives or superlatives, sometimes one-syllable adjectives also require adding an umlaut to the vowel:

 groß